valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 Form.io tabs are tabs that show a single Form.io form as the tab content.
 Any Form.io form that has been registered with valtimo can be chosen.
 This is purely meant to display information, as there is no way to submit the information even if a submit button has been added to the form definition.

+### Widget tabs

+Widget tabs each contain a configuration of different case widgets.
+For more information, [refer to this page.](case-widgets/case-widgets.md).

 ### Custom tabs